 Safety, structural analysis, and environmental protection

 Occupational safety, structural stability, and environmental protection are integral parts of the contract.
 This includes hazard analyses, rescue concepts, utility clearance certificates, and, if necessary, monitoring measurements for vibrations and dust.
-Methods with lower emissions—such as pressing with concrete pulverizers or non-explosive splitting—may be contractually preferred where sensitive neighboring structures, heritage protection, or operational impacts must be considered.
+Methods with lower emissions – such as pressing with concrete pulverizers or non-explosive splitting – may be contractually preferred where sensitive neighboring structures, heritage protection, or operational impacts must be considered.
+Provisions for silica dust control, edge protection and fall arrest, water containment and treatment, and fire prevention increase safety and regulatory compliance.

 Verification obligations